-Textbook readings and lecture presentations.
+Textbook readings and lecture presentations

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will write two 3-4 page (750-1000 words) papers, in current Turabian format.
-The Democracy Paper will focus on evaluating the American democracy from both a theoretical and Christian perspective.
+The student will write a 3-4 page (750-1000 words) paper in current APA format.
 The Institutions Case Study will require students to compare and contrast the legislative, executive, and judicial institutions in two democratic foreign nations.
-Both papers must include at least 2-3 scholarly references in addition to the course textbooks and the Bible.
+The paper must include at least 2-3 scholarly references in addition to the course textbooks and the Bible.

 Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 20 multiple-choice and true/false, and have a 45-minute time limit.